How to Spend a Weekend in Merida, Mexico

-PS.
-If you are thinking of moving to Merida with children, then you need to read this book my friend Cassie wrote!
+P.S.
+If you are thinking of moving to Merida with children, read this book my friend Cassie wrote!

 My Weekend in Merida

-But I threw all of that out of the window when got off the bus in Merida where I planned to spend the weekend.
-It was love at first sight and I knew instantly that Merida wasn’t a place for maps and plans.
-It was for getting lost and wandering the streets waiting for the magic to find me.
-The difference between visiting Merida at the weekend rather than in the week is that there is a lot more going on in the evenings with free outdoor performances and street food.
-But be aware Sunday daytimes can be slow, many places close and a lot of the city tours don’t run.
+I threw all that out of the window when arriving in Merida for the weekend.
+It was love at first sight, and I instantly knew Merida wasn’t the place for maps and plans—it was for getting lost and wandering the streets, waiting for the magic to find me.
+The difference between visiting Merida during the weekend rather than the week is there’s much more going on in the evenings, with free outdoor performances and street food.
+Remember, Sundays can be slow, as many places close and the city tours don’t run.

 Did You Get Travel Insurance Yet?